Ignaz von Döllinger: Career

-In 1837 he was made member extraordinary of the Royal Bavarian Academy of Sciences, in 1843 a regular member, and from 1860 was secretary of its historical section.
+In 1837, he was made member extraordinary of the Royal Bavarian Academy of Sciences, in 1843 as a regular member, and, from 1860, he was secretary of its historical section.
 In 1845, Döllinger was made representative of his university in the second chamber of the Bavarian legislature.
-In 1839 the king had given him a canonry in the royal chapel (Hofkollegiatstift) of St. Cajetan at Munich; and on 1 January 1847, he was made mitred provost or head of that body of canons.
+In 1839, the king had given him a canonry in the royal chapel of St. Cajetan at Munich.
+On 1 January 1847, he was made mitred provost of that body of canons.
 However, that same year he was dismissed from his chair, in punishment of his protest as representative of the university on the Bavarian Landtag, to which he had been appointed in 1844, against the dismissal of several university professors.

-In 1849 he was invited to occupy the chair of ecclesiastical history.
+In 1849, Döllinger was offered the chair of church history.
 In 1848, when nearly every throne in Europe was shaken by the spread of revolutionary sentiments, he was elected delegate to the national German assembly at Frankfurt.
-He spoke boldly in favour of freedom for the Church to manage her affairs without the interference of the state.

-In 1857 Döllinger and Acton traveled to Rome, where they were both disenchanted with the direction of the papacy under Pius IX.
-Döllinger was also troubled that the Pope was the head of state of the Papal States.
-In some speeches at Munich in 1861 he outspokenly declared his view that the maintenance of the Roman Catholic Church did not depend on the temporal sovereignty of the pope.
+He spoke boldly in favour of freedom for the church to manage her affairs without state interference.
+In 1857, Döllinger and Acton traveled to Rome, where they were both disenchanted with Pius IX's papacy.
+Döllinger was troubled that the Pope was the head of state of the Papal States.
+In some speeches at Munich in 1861, he declared his view that the Roman Catholic Church did not need a temporal sovereign.
 His book on The Church and the Churches (Munich, 1861) dealt to a certain extent with the same question.

-In 1863 he invited 100 theologians to meet at Mechelen and discuss the question which the liberals Lamennais and Lacordaire had raised in France, namely, the attitude that should be assumed by the Roman Catholic Church towards modern ideas.
-In his address, “On the Past and Future of Catholic Theology”, Döllinger advocated for greater academic freedom.
+In 1863, he invited 100 theologians to meet at Mechelen and discuss the question which the liberals Lamennais and Lacordaire had raised in France, namely, the attitude that should be assumed by the Roman Catholic Church towards modern ideas.
+In his address, “On the Past and Future of Catholic Theology,” Döllinger advocated for greater academic freedom.